automl/ConfigSpace/docs/source/Guide.rst

 we can choose between different output formats, such as :ref:`json <json>` or :ref:`pcs <pcs_new>`.

-In this case, we want to store the :class:`~ConfigSpace.configuration_space.ConfigurationSpace` object as json file
+In this example, we want to store the :class:`~ConfigSpace.configuration_space.ConfigurationSpace` object as json file

 .. testcode::